devopsgroup-io/catapult/README.md

 # Contributing #

 The open source community is an awesome thing, we hope Catapult is of use to you, and if you develop a feature that you think would benefit everyone, please submit a pull request.
+When you first setup Catapult a develop branch is created for you under your repository that does not include your configuration along with with an upstream set to https://github.com/devopsgroup-io/catapult-release-management.git so that you can easily create a pull request.

 ## Versioning ##